 Locations do alter each year to allow for students to experience a range of cities.
 We always put on UK study trips to places such as London, Manchester, Oxford and Liverpool.
 Where possible, UK trips are free or heavily subsidised.

-As a Visual Communication student, we do encourage you to take advantage of these trips as we see them as adding extra value to your course and they do offer additional research opportunities.
+As a BA (Hons) Photography student, we do encourage you to take advantage of these trips as we see them as adding extra value to your course and they do offer additional research opportunities.

 As graduating students you will naturally follow your own career path and that may mean going straight into industry.

 However, many students look at the opportunities that we offer for postgraduate study at Birmingham City University.
 It is important to keep your options open and researching further into your area of study brings many rewards.